AbhayRanjan471/Web-dev-Notes/React hooks useEffect vs useMemo.md

 Think of it as:

 "React finished rendering the screen.
 Now I can do extra stuff!"

 Good for things like:

-fetching data
+Fetching data
-listening to events
+Listening to events
-manipulating the DOM
+Manipulating the DOM
-setting timers, etc.
+Setting timers, etc.
 jsx
 Copy
 Edit